3v401/Others/AWS/Database/README.md

 ## AWS

-After downloading the key pair, find it: `ls -la | grep pem`
+1. After downloading the key pair, find it: `ls -la | grep pem`

-Grab the name and move it to: `mv CRU-Database-Nodejs.pem ~/.ssh`
+2. Grab the name and move it to: `mv CRU-Database-Nodejs.pem ~/.ssh`
+3. Move to: `cd ~/.ssh`
+4. Activate permissions: `chmod 400 "CRU-Database-Nodejs.pem"`
+5. Connect to the AWS instance by: `ssh -i "./CRU-Database-Nodejs.pem" ubuntu@ec2-13-49-66-254.eu-north-1.compute.amazonaws.com`